Featured Image

 Voluntary Export Restraints (VER)

 Unlike the other trade barriers we’ve explored in this article, VERs are imposed by the exporting nation, not the importing one.
-However, they are usually requested by the importing nation and are often greeted by a reciprocal VER.
+However, they’re usually requested by the importing nation and are often greeted by a reciprocal VER.
 This is why they’re known as ‘voluntary’.

 Let’s say Kenya limits its tea exports to the UK based on a request from the UK.
 As a result, the UK issues a VER on its machinery exports to Kenya.
 This hikes the price of tea and machinery but protects domestic industries.